Macbeth: Act V

 At night, in the royal palace at Dunsinane, a doctor and a gentlewoman discuss Lady Macbeth's sudden frightening habit of sleepwalking.
 Lady Macbeth enters in a trance, bemoaning the recent murders and trying to wash off imaginary bloodstains from her hands.
 Her observers marvel at her guilt-ridden confessions.
 Meanwhile, Prince Malcolm's allied forces plan to join up at Birnam Wood, additionally supported by Macduff and defecting Scottish thanes alarmed by Macbeth's recent barbarities.
 While encamped in Birnam Wood, Malcolm orders his soldiers to cut down and carry tree boughs to camouflage their numbers.

-As Macbeth readies for the attack, he receives news that his wife has suddenly died, causing him to deliver a despairing "Tomorrow, and tomorrow, and tomorrow" soliloquy (V.v.17–28).
-Still, he is emboldened by the witches' seeming guarantee of his invincibility against any "man of woman born", until a servant reports that Malcolm's army is advancing on Dunsinane in the form of moving trees.
-As the invaders take his castle, Macbeth is confronted by Macduff.
-Macbeth tells him that he cannot be defeated by "one of woman born", but Macduff reveals that he was born by Caesarean section and thus did not have a natural childbirth.
-In the ensuing duel with Macduff, Macbeth is killed offstage.
+As Macbeth prepares for the attack, he receives news that his wife has suddenly died, causing him to deliver a despairing "tomorrow, and tomorrow, and tomorrow" soliloquy (V.v.17–28).
+Still, he is emboldened by the witches' seeming guarantee of his invincibility against any "man of woman born", even as a servant reports that Malcolm's army is advancing on Dunsinane in the form of moving trees.
+The invaders take his castle, and Macbeth is confronted by Macduff.
+Macbeth tells him that he cannot be defeated by "one of woman born", but Macduff reveals that he was born by Caesarean section, not of natural childbirth.
+In the ensuing duel, Macbeth is killed offstage.
 Macduff reenters with Macbeth's severed head, and Malcolm discusses how order has been restored.
 He implies that Lady Macbeth's death was a suicide, declares his benevolent intentions for the country, promotes his thanes to earls, and invites all to see him crowned at Scone.